webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/index.md

 Also in 2003, Dave Shea launched a site called the [http://www.csszengarden.com/ CSS Zen Garden].
 This was to have more impact on web professionals than anything else, by truly illustrating that the entire design can change just by changing the style of the page; the content could remain identical.

 Since then, web standards usage have become ''de rigueur''; in the professional web development community.
-And in this series, we will give you an excellent grounding in these techniques so that you can develop clean, semantic, accessible and standards-compliant websites!
+And in this series, we will give you an excellent grounding in these techniques so that you can develop clean, [http://en.wikipedia.org/wiki/Semantic_Web semantic], accessible and standards-compliant websites!

 == The new breed of web standards ==